chbinousamy/chbinousamy/README.md

 ### Welcome to Chbinou Samy Open Source Platform on GitHub! 👋

-- 👯 I’m currently experimenting on how to collaborate on opensource projects...
+- 👯 I’m neutral and independant.
+I'm currently experimenting on how to collaborate on opensource projects...

 - Linux can-utils